EduBalbino/LeanCopilot/python/README.md

 ```

 After the server is up running, you can go to `LeanCopilotTests/ModelAPIs.lean` to try your external models out!

+> **Note:** The bundled FastAPI server currently exposes only the OpenAI GPT‑5 endpoints (`gpt-5-mini` and `gpt-5-nano`).
+Other runner types have been trimmed out to keep the lightweight setup dependency-free.

 ## Contributions